andrewcumming/phys512/floats.md

 We focused here on double precision numbers, which are standard in 64 bit machines.
 Single precision floats are 32 bits, with 8 bits for exponent and 23 for mantissa.

 **Further reading:** [What every computer scientist should know about floating-point arithmetic](https://dl.acm.org/doi/10.1145/103162.103163) by David Goldberg.
+- [bfloat16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) is a recently-introduced format developed for machine learning applications.
+It has the same dynamic range as traditional single-precision floating point, but much smaller precision, with a total size of 16 bits rather than 32.
+See also [Right-sizing precision to save energy, power, and storage](https://www.youtube.com/watch?v=Kg7fu-CllnA&t=770s)

 ## Roundoff error